 According to a study by McKinsey and Company, social media recommendations induced an average of 26% of purchases in 2014.
 This ‘buzz’ has a stronger influence than previously thought.

-Consumers are increasingly turning to social media when deciding what to buy, whether it’s through seeing what products and brands friends are excited about, following the advice of bloggers, or reading reviews and recommendations.
+, whether it’s through seeing what products and brands friends are excited about, following the advice of bloggers, or reading reviews and recommendations.

 Once a consumer finds a product that interests them, they can seamlessly make the purchase with just a few clicks.
 Gone are the days of seeing a product in a store and buying it.
 Now, people want to do extensive research online before they make a decision.